ibrahimbakri/Sentiment-Analysis/README.md

-# Sentiment-Analysis
+# Sentiment Analysis Model

-A sentiment analysis model fine-tuned with Hugging Face’s DeBERTa and the Stanford Sentiment Treebank (SST) dataset.
-Achieves 99% accuracy on the test set.
-Includes efficient data preprocessing, a custom evaluation pipeline, and high-performance sentiment prediction capabilities.
+This repository contains a sentiment analysis model built with Python, utilizing Hugging Face's Transformers library and fine-tuned DeBERTa architecture.
+Trained on the Stanford Sentiment Treebank (SST) dataset, the model achieves 99% accuracy on the test set.

+## Overview

+- **Fine-Tuned DeBERTa:** Leveraging transfer learning to fine-tune a pre-trained DeBERTa model for sentiment classification.
+- **High Accuracy:** Surpasses baseline performance, achieving 99% test accuracy.
+- **Custom Evaluation Pipeline:** A robust framework to ensure reliable and accurate predictions.

+## Features

+- **Efficient Data Preprocessing:** Tokenization and data handling via Hugging Face tools.
+- **State-of-the-Art Performance:** Fine-tuned on the SST dataset for high-accuracy sentiment predictions.
+- **Reproducible Pipeline:** Easily adaptable for retraining and further fine-tuning.